KosmicTask/MGSDisposable/README.md

 	[mineToo mgsReleaseDisposable];

 	// the MyClass object will become collectable and
-	// -finalize will be sent.
-	mineToo = nil;
+	// -finalize will be sent at some time. mineToo = nil;

 ##Licence